Kh-47M2 Kinzhal: Foreign reactions

-In March 2022, American President Joe Biden confirmed that Russia used hypersonic missiles in Ukraine.
+In March 2022, American president Joe Biden confirmed that Russia used hypersonic missiles in Ukraine.
 "It's almost impossible to stop it," he said: "There's a reason they're using it."

 Chinese analysts, after reviewing its performance in Ukraine in 2023, point out that is not really a hypersonic missile since it follows a ballistic trajectory and cannot maneuver at hypersonic speeds.
 This makes it relatively easy to intercept compared with true hypersonic missiles.
 They also criticised its accuracy.

+The UK Parliamentary Office of Science and Technology described it as "capable of limited manoeuvres" and described it as flying on a "quasi-ballistic trajectory".
+They noted that 'aeroballistics missiles' (like the Kinzhal) are not generally called 'hypersonic missiles'.

 Operational history

-The Kinzhal entered service in December 2017 and was one of the six new Russian strategic weapons unveiled by Russian President Vladimir Putin on 1 March 2018.
+The Kinzhal entered service in December 2017 and was one of the six new Russian strategic weapons unveiled by Russian president Vladimir Putin on 1 March 2018.
 The Kinzhal missile has since been deployed on the MiG-31K, the Tu-160M, the Tu-22M3M, and also reportedly the Su-34.

 In May 2018, ten MiG-31Ks capable of using Kinzhal missiles were on experimental combat duty and ready to be deployed.
 By December 2018, aircraft armed with Kinzhal missiles had conducted 89 sorties over the Black Sea and the Caspian Sea.

 By February 2019, crews of the MiG-31K Kinzhal missile carriers had performed more than 380 training sorties with the missile, of which at least 70 have used air-to-air refueling.
 The weapon made its public debut during the Aviadarts international contest in August 2019.

 According to TASS, the first launch of Kinzhal in the Arctic took place mid-November 2019.
 The launch was reportedly carried out by a MiG-31K from Olenya air base.
 The missile hit a ground target at Pemboy proving ground, reaching a speed of Mach 10.
 In June 2021, a Kinzhal missile was launched by a MiG-31K from Khmeimim Air Base on a ground target in Syria.
 A separate aviation regiment was formed in 2021 which is armed with MiG-31K aircraft with the Kinzhal hypersonic missile.

 Rumours in early February 2022 suggested that several MiG-31 interceptors armed with Kinzhal missiles were dispatched from Soltsy Air Base, Novgorod Oblast, to Chernyakhovsk Naval Air Base in Russia's western Kaliningrad exclave.
 Russia's Aerospace Force launched Kinzhal missiles on 19 February 2022.

 Vladimir Putin ordered the Russian Aerospace Forces to begin permanent patrols over the Black Sea region with MiG-31K aircraft armed with Kinzhal missiles on 18 October 2023.
 Russian sources stated that these missiles have received the capability of mid-flight re-targeting.